winstonDeGreef/Mechanica/content/ChX4_VelotransDoppler.md

 ## Doppler effect

-The <a href="https://en.wikipedia.org/wiki/Doppler_effect">Doppler effect</a> is well-known from waves.
+The [Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect) is well-known from waves.
 You know it from daily life.
 If a car is passing you at high speed, the frequency of the sound you hear changes from approaching to driving away from you.
 The received frequency $f_{obs}$ by you is higher than the emitted frequency $f_{src}$ while the car is approaching, and smaller when it drives off.

 Here we investigate the effect of a moving source that is emitting light with $f_{src}$ (electro-magnetic waves).
 This is one of the few cases where the relativistic case is easier than the classical effect.
 In the latter it matters if the source is moving or the medium.
 For EM-waves, however, there is no medium (aether) as we have seen which simplifies things.